 Step 7- Making copies

-Issue the employee the original copy of the warning letter and file a copy of the signed document in the employee’s personal employment file.
+Issue the employee the original copy of the letter and file a copy of the signed document in the employee’s employment file.
 This step is important for future reference if any legal action needs to be taken or in the event of a lawsuit.

-Components of an Employee Warning Letter
+Components of Letter

-Generally, it may be helpful for a written employee warning notice to include as much detail as possible to establish clear expectations, a timeline and eliminate any guesswork for anyone reviewing the employee’s personnel file in the future.
+Generally, it may be helpful for a written employee warning notice to include as much detail as possible to establish clear expectations, provide a timeline and eliminate any guesswork for anyone reviewing the employee’s personnel file in the future.

 As such, the letter should incorporate the following information:

-- The letter should include the company details such as the name of the organization, the manager’s name, and position in the organization, as well as the name of the human resource representative if applicable
+- The letter should include company details such as the name of the organization, the manager’s name, and position in the organization, as well as the name of the human resource representative if applicable

 - The date of the warning